Isle of Wight

-The island has been home to the poets Algernon Charles Swinburne and Alfred, Lord Tennyson.
-Queen Victoria built her summer residence and final home, Osborne House at East Cowes on the Isle.
+The island has played an essential part in the defence of the ports of Southampton and Portsmouth and has been near the front line of conflicts through the ages, having faced the Spanish Armada and weathered the Battle of Britain.
+From the Victorian era significant urban development took place as the island developed into a tourist destination; it was home to the poets Algernon Charles Swinburne and Alfred, Lord Tennyson, and Queen Victoria built her summer residence and final home, Osborne House, at East Cowes.
 It has a maritime and industrial tradition of boat-building, sail-making, the manufacture of flying boats, hovercraft, and Britain's space rockets.
 The island hosts annual music festivals, including the Isle of Wight Festival, which in 1970 was the largest rock music event ever held.
-It has well-conserved wildlife and some of Europe's richest cliffs and quarries of dinosaur fossils.